virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-A email notification also can be customized in <a href="/creating-manifest/handling-custom-responses/">custom responses</a>.
-In this case an `email` value from handle custom response has a highier priority.
+Email notification also can be customized in <a href="/creating-manifest/handling-custom-responses/">custom responses</a>.
+In this case `email` value from handle custom response has a highier priority.
 For example:
 @@@
 ```yaml
 type: update